 Watering Needs

-To get big, healthy pumpkins, it’s important to water them regularly.
-Make sure the soil is always moist but not wet.
+To grow big, healthy pumpkins, it is essential to water them regularly and ensure the soil is always moist but not wet.

 You can test this by sticking your finger in the soil.
 If it’s wet, it’s too moist.
 If it’s dry, then it needs more water.

-Watering requirements will depend on a few different factors, such as the weather, the type of soil you have, and how much water the plants are getting from rain.
+Watering requirements will depend on a few factors, such as the weather, the type of soil you have, and how much water the plants get from rain.

 As a general rule of thumb, try to water your pumpkin plants once a day.